A delicacy from Italy, learn how to make lardo.

-Making lardo is an art, one that we were so enthralled with that we made the pilgrimage north to Colonnata in Tuscany just to try the lardo di colonnata, which is cured in white marble boxes and considered the best in the world.
-After trying it we would agree.
+Making lardo is an art, one that we were so enthralled with that I made the pilgrimage north to Colonnata in Tuscany just to try the lardo di colonnata, which is cured in white marble boxes and considered the best in the world.

 Why Do People Eat Lardo